Hendrix-CS/csci235/projects/fuzzy.md

   use fuzzy logic to slow the robot down as it approaches the obstacle.
 * If the robot gets too close to the obstacle, it should then turn around.

+### Your choice
+* Devise a task for your robot that is amenable to being solved by using fuzzy logic.

 ## Questions